Haiyan2/FlattenArray/README.md

 Pre-requisites: Java 8 and maven v3.3.3 or greater.

 The input is defined in the main method.
+The input and output array are printed in the logs.

 To execute the main class from Maven, use the command:
 ```